hypersolutions/service-directory/Readme.md

 The _launchSettings.json_ will launch this page by default.

+The API is secured with JWT so you will need to generate a bearer token.
+There is a console app for this called _BearerTokenGenerator_ in the _util_ folder.
+This requires the same signing key as used in the API.
+It produces a token for 60 mins with a single claim _role_ with a value of _admin_.
+This is then enforced by a _policy_ by the API.

 There are both unit and integration (API) tests to provide a solid level of coverage.

 ### Search